Winter is Carbon Monoxide Season

 According to the International Association of Fire Chiefs, carbon monoxide detectors should be installed on every home floor, including basements.
 Detectors should be located within 10 feet of each bedroom door, and a detector should also be placed in or near rooms over a garage.

-Ways You Can Reduce Your Risk of Carbon Monoxide Poisoning
+How To Reduce Your Risk of Carbon Monoxide Poisoning

 CO detectors are the first and most crucial step in protecting your family against carbon monoxide poisoning.
 There are several other actions you can take as well, including: